giamir/player_stats/README.md

 * RefineData *is responsible for transforming JSON objects in an "easy to handle" format for the controllers.*

 **Controllers**
-* GlobalStats *is responsible for displaying global statistics using the view global-stats.html.*
+* GlobalStats *is responsible for displaying global statistics using the directive global-stats.*
 * SingleMatchStats *is responsible for dynamically focusing the preferred match and displaying its statistics using the view match-stats.html.*

+**Directives**
+* globalStats *is responsible for attach the appropriate html to display global statistics to the DOM.*

 If you want to have a deep understanding of the business logic implemented, please follow [this link](https://github.com/giamir/player_stats/tree/master/test/unit) where all tests cases are located.